Lordhacker756/analytx-frontend/README.md

 5. Once the server is up and running, access Analytx Frontend at `http://localhost:3000`.

 6. Ensure the Analytx backend is also running locally to interact with the frontend seamlessly.

+## Getting started with Docker and Docker Hub🐋

+1. Go to [Analytx-Backend](https://github.com/Lordhacker756/analytx) and simply run `docker-compose up -d`.
+The app will be available on `http://localhost:3000`

+2. You can also build the image locally using the command `docker build --pull --rm -f "Dockerfile" -t rudra708/analytx-frontend:latest "."` and then run `docker-compose up -d` in the backend.

 ## Contributing